Hossainpur Upazila: Religion

-Sports

-Cricket is the favourite game with the local people.
-Other popular sports include football, basketball, and hockey.
-Popular traditional games include Kabadi, Daraibadha, and Gullachut.
-In the flowing season of the Brahmaputra river, a boat race is held on a fixed date.
-Dhekiya Field is the central field of this Upazila and has some first-class cricket and football players.

 Administration

 Hossainpur Upazila is divided into Hossainpur Municipality and six union parishads: Araibaria, Gobindapur, Jinari, Pumdi, Sahedal, and Sidhla.
-The union parishads are subdivided into 73 mauzas and 90 villages.
+The union parishads are divided into 73 mauzas and 90 villages.

 Hossainpur Municipality is subdivided into 9 wards and 16 mahallas.

-Hossainpur municipality was formed on 5 February 2006 with a total area of 5.46 km2 (2.18 square miles) of the largest part of the Araibaria Union and the part of Sidla Union.
-The total population of the municipal area is 28,206 (according to the 2011 census).
-65.44% of the population is educated, 45% of businessmen and employers 30% agricultural, and 25% of the population of other occupations.
+Hossainpur Municipality was formed on 5 February 2006 with a total area of 5.46 km2 (2.18 square miles) of the largest part of Araibaria Union and parts of Sidla Union.
+The total population of the municipality is 28,206 (according to the 2011 census).
+65.44% of the population is educated, 45% businessmen and 30% employers and agricultural, and 25% of the population works in other occupations.

-Infrastructure

-Transport

-The transport system of this Upazila is so standard comparing with others.
-The distance from Hossainpur to Dhaka is about 95 km from the Mohakhali bus stop.
-The only bus is available to service here to be connected with others or Dhaka.
-There is no direct train service from this Upazila.
-Jalshiri Express and Banna Paribahan are two popular buses service in this area.
-To be connected with Kishoreganj CNG and auto rickshaw are the main vehicle.

-Health care

-This has an Upazila health Complex, 20 community clinics, 6 union health complex, a few private clinics, and a diagnostic center.

 Education

 As one of the most popular cities of Kishoreganj, Hossainpur has a good reputation regarding its educational system and growth.
 There are some historical and popular educational institutes in this upazila.